-Countless members of the Caregiver Forum have struggled with these emotions personally and helped others through them.
+Countless members of the Caregiver Forum have experienced these emotions firsthand and helped others through them.
 The most common advice is to embrace one’s feelings, lose the guilt, seek grief counseling, and rely on the passage of time to provide solace and clarity.
 While this is sound guidance, caregivers and seniors alike who are struggling with mourning the loss of a beloved family member may also benefit from a method of psychotherapy that is growing in popularity: accelerated resolution therapy.

-The commonly accepted model of bereavement is that grief typically occurs in five progressing stages.
-However, family caregivers are keenly aware of the misconception that grief occurs neatly or predictably.
+The commonly accepted model of bereavement was introduced by psychiatrist Elisabeth Kübler-Ross in her 1969 book On Death and Dying.
+Her model posited that there are five stages of grief: denial, anger, bargaining, depression and acceptance.
+However, family caregivers are keenly aware of the misconception that grief occurs in neat or predictable stages.
 In fact, this population goes through a unique grieving process that is often prolonged and intense.

-A significant number of caregivers spend years bearing responsibility for the health and happiness of a chronically ill parent or spouse.
+Many caregivers spend years bearing responsibility for the health and happiness of chronically ill parents and spouses.
 Once this journey comes to an end, caregivers not only mourn the loss of their loved ones, but they also struggle to accept this absence and resume their own lives.
-For many, caregiving was their life; it took the place of their career, their family, their hobbies, etc.
+For many, caregiving was their life; it took the place of their career, their family, their hobbies and their friends.

-Conflicting feelings arise when the prospect of the caregiving role coming to an end is viewed as the light at the end of the tunnel.
+Conflicting feelings arise when the prospect of one’s caregiving role ending is viewed as the light at the end of the tunnel.
 For caregivers, it is the end of feeling powerless to help someone they love, and for seniors, it is an end to suffering and dependence on others.
 When death occurs, caregivers are often caught off-guard by the complex emotions that descend upon them.

-This is where complicated grief, also known as persistent complex bereavement disorder, deviates from “healthy” bereavement.
+This is where complicated grief, also known as prolonged grief disorder or persistent complex bereavement disorder, deviates from “healthy” bereavement.
 While each person mourns differently, feelings of anger, sorrow, bitterness, numbness and guilt tend to lessen in intensity over time.
-But with complicated grief, these emotions are deep and persistent, even a year or more after a beloved’s passing.
-Such feelings become almost obsessive and prevent individuals from forming new relationships, resuming old or forming new routines, enjoying life and accepting their loss.
-Depression, anxiety, suicidal thoughts, post-traumatic stress disorder (PTSD) and serious damage to one’s physical health can arise from untreated complicated grief.
+With complicated grief, these emotions are deep and persistent even a year or more after a beloved’s passing.
+Such feelings become almost obsessive and prevent individuals from forming new relationships, resuming old or forming new routines, enjoying life, and accepting the loss.
+Untreated complicated grief can trigger or exacerbate mental health issues, including depression, anxiety, suicidal thoughts, substance use disorders, and post-traumatic stress disorder (PTSD), and negatively impact one’s physical health.

 While the connection between post-traumatic stress disorder and caregiving remains woefully under-researched, there is some evidence that the act of providing care can cause psychological trauma.
 Watching an ill or aging loved one lose their independence and endure painful medical conditions, testing and treatments has a lasting impact on a caregiver.